-Published on the 06 December 2015
+Published: 06 December 2015

-Published on the 06 December 2015
+Published: 06 December 2015

-However, If you find yourself in the middle of “one of those days,” you can find ways to regain your pre-shift optimism.
-It isn’t easy to find a way to recover from a doctor berating you, a difficult code, or constant interruptions, but you can use some techniques to turn it around.
-You won’t be skipping down the hall, but at least you will be able to continue without the black specter of what happened earlier in the shift hanging over your head.
+However, If you find yourself in the middle of 'one of those days', you can find ways to regain your pre-shift optimism.
+It isn’t easy to find a way to recover from a doctor berating you, a difficult code or constant interruptions, but there are techniques you can use to turn it around.
+You won’t be skipping down the hall, but at least you will be able to continue without the black spectre of what happened earlier in the shift hanging over your head.

 Debriefing will allow you to let go of the emotions that have you so upset about your shift.
-No matter what has happened, your emotions are likely involved, and it helps to talk about what you went through.
+No matter what has happened, your emotions are likely involved, and it helps to talk about what you are going through.
 When you are done, you may feel an uplifting feeling from unloading.
-You have to be careful, though.
+You have to be careful, however.
 The colleague you choose should be trusted beyond question.
 Debriefing to the wrong person can lead to the conversation turning into gossip or the conversation becoming unprofessional.
 If you don’t have someone like this on your unit, then don’t take the risk.

 Laughter is the best medicine, as the old cliché goes.
 Well, it became a cliché for a reason, and that’s because it works.
 It is very hard to find something to laugh at on a nursing floor.
-One possibility is to share a story with a coworker about something funny that happened in the past.
-For instance, you could talk about an epic code brown since most nurses find this hilarious after the fact.
+One idea is to share a story with a coworker about something funny that happened in the past.
+For instance, you could talk about an epic code brown, since most nurses find this hilarious after the fact.
 You can talk about that patient who walked around naked.
 Anything that will make you laugh.
 Another idea is to have some joke apps on your phone.
 Take it to the break room and read some funny stories.
 Remember times when you heard a really great joke and tell it to a coworker.
 Find something to laugh about in all the chaos.
 This is probably the hardest way to turn around a bad day, but with some of these strategies, you can find yourself smiling all the way to the end of the shift.

 Lynda is a registered nurse with three years experience on a busy surgical floor in a city hospital.
 She graduated with an Associates degree in Nursing from Mercyhurst College Northeast in 2007 and lives in Erie, Pennsylvania in the United States.
 In her work, she took care of patients post operatively from open heart surgery, immediately post-operatively from gastric bypass, gastric banding surgery and post abdominal surgery.
 She also dealt with patient populations that experienced active chest pain, congestive heart failure, end stage renal disease, uncontrolled diabetes and a variety of other chronic, mental and surgical conditions.
+See Educator Profile